TonmoyTalukder/Bangla-Key2Text/README.md

 ### Bangla Keyword Extractor

+We have developed a keyword extractor for Bangla sentences.
+This extractor extracts keywords based on the attention or importance of words in a sentence, calculating token-wise BERT embeddings.
 #### Find in Hugging Face (Currently, the privacy is in private mode, after acceptance of the paper, it will be released in public mode.)
 [:hugs: bn-keyword-extractor](https://huggingface.co/tonmoytalukder/bn-keyword-extractor)